 As you would expect from a non-folding treadmill, the T3 isn't a lightweight running machine.
 The full weight is 111kg, so it's not easy to move.
 The maximum user weight is 159kg though, which is heavier than many folding treadmills.

 The Life Fitness T3 is one of the best treadmills for home use.
 It has a solid, durable design, a range of programmes and comfortable belt.
 It's not cheap, but if you want a gym-style workout from your own home, it's one of our top recommendations.
 It's also one of the best treadmills for marathon training, as it's able to withstand intensive training and has a 15% maximum incline.

-The stand-out feature of the X7i is its maximum incline of 40%.
+The stand-out feature of the X9i is its maximum incline of 40%.
 This is very steep compared with most treadmills, which are usually limited to 10-20%.
-If you want to train for hill running, or just need a tough workout at home, the X7i is a great choice.
+It can also generate a decline of up to 6%.
+If you want to train for hill running, or just need a tough workout at home, the X9i is a great choice.

-Another impressive feature is the console which allows you to choose between 38 pre-set workouts.
-The X7i can also connect and sync with iFit, although you'll need a separate subscription for this.
-Other features include speakers for an MP3 player, tablet holder and dual fans to keep you cool.
+Another impressive feature is the 7" HD touchsreen console which allows you to take part in interactive workouts led by professional trainers.
+The X9i can connect and sync with iFit, although you'll need a separate subscription for this once the included subscription runs out.
+Other features include speakers for an MP3 player, tablet holder, and dual fans to keep you cool.

-The biggest drawback to the X79 is its price.
-The RRP is £2500, although it's often available for much less than this from online retailers.
+The biggest drawback to the X9i is its price.
+The RRP is £2199, although it's often available for much less than this from online retailers.
 Even so, if you're looking for the best treadmill for incline running it's our top recommendation.